FilicMia/Web-Programming/README.md

 Implementation of the 2-player card-game Briscola, from which one is human and the other is computer.

 #### Description of the solution ####
-The solution will include:
+The solution will include:<br />
-	1. Interactive interface (Fig 1)
+	1. Interactive interface (Fig 1) <br />
-	2. Instructions to the user how to play Briscola card-game
+	2. Instructions to the user how to play Briscola card-game<br />
-	3. Deployment of playing cards protocol based on card game rules
+	3. Deployment of playing cards protocol based on card game rules<br />
-	4. Deployment of Monte Carlo algorithm or/and Random algorithm to simulate Computer playing
+	4. Deployment of Monte Carlo algorithm or/and Random algorithm to simulate Computer playing<br />
 	5. Instructions to the user how to use the application<br />

 ![bricsola](https://cloud.githubusercontent.com/assets/22981166/19621227/7fc8770a-988d-11e6-8a72-4cfdead12dd3.png) <br />